gortee/PKS-Lab/kubernetes/README.md

 ![DockerOutput](https://github.com/gortee/pictures/blob/master/K53.PNG)

 Reload a few times and notice how the host and ip at the top change.
+While you have the application setup lets locate all the 737 planes.

+- Click on US Aircraft Registry
+- In the aircraft model type 737 and search

 # Cleanup
 To cleanup planespotter (it uses a lot of memory) do the following: